dtudk/pythonsupport-page/docs/install/macos/manual.rst

 Step 1: Install Miniconda
 ---------------------------

-First thing you need to do is download Miniconda.
-This is done by going to `this website  <https://docs.anaconda.com/miniconda/index.html#latest-miniconda-installer-links>`_, and downloading the appropriate installer for your system.
-Under the title "Latest Miniconda installer links", you will see different installers where you will have to download the correct one.
+The first thing you need to do is download Miniconda.
+This is done by going to `this website  <https://docs.anaconda.com/miniconda/index.html#latest-miniconda-installer-links>`_, and under the title "Latest Miniconda installer links", you will see different installers where you will have to download the correct one.
 If you have an Intel processor you need to select Miniconda3 MacOS Intel x86 64-bit pkg.
 If you have an M processor you need to select Miniconda3 MacOS Apple M1 64-bit pkg.
 Even if you have an M2 or M3.